mkkeck/jquery-ui-tinytbl/readme.md

 ##### Option `id`
-Default is `null` and will use an internal id lik `tinytbl-XX` where `XX` is internal counter.
+Default is `null` and will use an internal id like `tinytbl-XX` where `XX` is a internal counter.
 You can set here your own unique id: `id: 'my-own-unique-tt'`.

 ##### Option `rows`